Home renovation bonus rebates

 - Decide what eligible upgrades are best suited for your home and budget with help from your program-qualified energy advisor and/or contractor.

-- Apply online for individual upgrades within six months of completing your installations with the following information:
+- Apply online for individual upgrades and bonuses within six months of completing your installations with the following information:

 - your FortisBC natural gas and/or electricity account number, or municipal electricity account number from Grand Forks, Penticton, Summerland or Nelson Hydro